nicholastay/personal-web/about.md

 permalink: /about/
 ---

-Hey guys, I'm Nexerq, previously known as n2468txd.
-My real name is Nicholas, but you can call me Nick.
+Hey guys, I'm Nicholas Tay but online I prefer to be called Nick, or as my handle Nexerq (previous: n2468txd).
 I enjoy programming and also playing video games.

 ### Contact me